Course Overview

 Experience local fieldtrips

-Gain a real-world understanding of your subject normally through local fieldwork
+Gain a real-world understanding of your subject normally through local fieldwork.

 Gain accreditation